sasjs/server.sasjs.io/docs/storedprograms.md

 * Input Files
 * Utility Macros / Functions

-The implementation varies depending on whether it is running as a SAS or JS session:
+The implementation varies depending on whether it is running as a SAS, JS, Python or R session.

 ## SAS Programs